rbkeyes/craft-but-not-least/README.md

 ```
 ## Usage

 Upon navigation to the application, user will be presented with the homepage.
 User will be prompted to log in, or sign up, before navigating to other pages of the application.
-After login, user is redirected to the user profile page (NOTE: This route is not complete at this time, redirects back to homepage for now).
+After login, user is redirected to the home page.

 To list an item for sale, user selects "Sell" from the navigation bar, completes form, and clicks "submit".
 (NOTE: Image upload feature is not complete.
 Current status is successful upload to disk storage in dev environment, need to explore alternative storage for deployed application.
 Model and relationship of image to product are not functional at this time).

-To view all items for sale from a specific category, select the card on the homepage for that category (NOTE: template for product cards not complete, products do not render when category card selected).

-Select the "view all items" button at the bottom of the page to view all items for sale.
-(NOTE: sample products populate.
-Template and routes to dynamically generate product cards does not exist at this time, examples are hardcoded.)
+To view all items for sale in the database, select "Buy" from the navigation bar in the header, or the "View all items" button at the bottom of the page (NOTE: the ability to view products by tag is not available at this time).

 Select "Logout" from the nav bar to logout.
 ​